manishiitg/ML_Experiments/README.md

   - [VAE Autoencoder with Celeba Facedata](autoencoder/VAE_Experiment_with_Face_Data.ipynb) Got good results with this and also attached pre-trained model
   - [VAE Conditional with MNIST](autoencoder/CVAE_Experiment_MNIST.ipynb)
   - [VAE DEC with Celeba Facedata](autoencoder/VAE_DFC_Experiment_with_Face_Data.ipynb)
+  - This is just the start of autoencoders there is more like beta veta, factor vae, adversarial vae and which leads into GAN.
+I have done some basic experiments into beta-veta but need to pause and come back to this. there is a lot of learn in this and experiment but right now need to get back to project work related to nlp.
+But for sure need to back on this in between to understand this more

 - ##### Text Based #####
   - [LSTM Based Autoencoder](autoencoder/pytorch_autoencoder_for_nlp_with_lstm_+_cnn.ipynb) Experiementing with this but its unsolved, need to come back to this. -[] Incomplete